Issam-Allymis/Delish-Dining-Delight/README.md

 - On the Contact/Order page My intention with this JavaScript code was to filter out necessary items from the menu.
 However, after extensive attempts to make it work properly, I couldn't figure out how to get it to function correctly.
 I attempted to use AI assistance but still couldn't find a solution.
 It either incorrectly classified each individual word as invalid or failed to detect the error altogether.

+- I attempted to fix a bug related to redirecting to the blog page after editing a comment but encountered a NoReverseMatch error.
+Despite trying various approaches to ensure the redirect would work correctly, the error persists, specifically when trying to use the post_detail view with a slug parameter.

+I have confirmed that this error occurs only during the update process and not when deleting a comment, which successfully redirects to the blog page without issues.
+This discrepancy suggests that the problem might be tied to how slugs are handled or referenced in the update comment view.

+I have verified that slugs are correctly populated for posts and have checked the URL configurations and templates to ensure they are set up to handle the slug parameter appropriately.
+However, the NoReverseMatch error continues to prevent the correct redirect.

+I’m currently seeking further insights or solutions to resolve this issue and make sure that editing a comment correctly redirects back to the blog page.

 ## **Resolved Bugs**